 Look for:

-Detection accuracy increases dramatically when you can compare a suspicious statement side-by-side against a known authentic statement from the same bank.
-If your workflow involves verifying bank statement authenticity at volume, maintaining a reference library of genuine statements from major banks gives you a visual baseline that makes anomalies far easier to spot.
-Even a single confirmed authentic statement from the same institution and time period provides a reliable benchmark for font, logo, layout, and spacing.
+Detection accuracy increases when you compare a suspicious statement against a known authentic statement from the same bank and period.
+For organizations verifying bank statements at volume, maintaining a reference library of genuine statements provides a reliable visual baseline.

 Tier 2: Content Verification and Transaction Logic